XoXoTheFrozenFox/CMPG323_Project2_39909476/README.md

 - Host a database on azure and host the app on azure.

-# How one should go to use the API
+# How one should go about using the API

 # Bibliography( Research I did for me to be able to do this project)